freeranger/evologger/README.md

       - See below to run in Docker

 ## Running in Docker
-A Docker image is available that you can download and run `docker pull freeranger/evologger` You will need to map your own configuration file into the container as the built in one is not configured.
+A [Docker image](https://hub.docker.com/repository/docker/freeranger/evologger) is available that you can download and run `docker pull freeranger/evologger:latest`
+You will need to map your own configuration file into the container as the built in one is not configured.
 You may also for example map a volume/file for csv output rather than storing in the container volume.